 “The next year, in September, I went to training camp with the Kings and ended up sticking with the team,” Taylor noted.

 Although the Kings would reach the playoffs in 13 of his 17 seasons, post-season success remained out of reach during Taylor’s NHL career.
 Nevertheless, the addition of Dave Taylor had a dramatic impact on the franchise, including some of the most glorious years in Kings history.
-Taylor’s time on the famed Triple Crown Line with Marcel Dionne and Charlie Simmer, and later, with Robitaile and Wayne Gretzky, brought fans some of the most memorable moments in franchise history.
-More on that in the next installment, coming soon.
+Taylor’s time on the famed Triple Crown Line with Marcel Dionne and Charlie Simmer, and later, with Robitaille and Wayne Gretzky, brought fans some of the most memorable moments in franchise history.
+But before that, he had to attend his first Kings training camp and make a strong impression to earn a place on the roster.
+More on how he did that is coming up in the next installment.

 LEAD PHOTO: Dave Taylor poses for a portrait, circa 1982, in Los Angeles, California.
 Photo by Bruce Bennett Studios via Getty Images Studios/Getty Images embedded via WordPress.com/Getty Images)